API key

 Using an HTTP header

-This is the recommended method of sending your API key because, whilst still not secure if sent over an unencrypted connection, it is less likely to be logged as part of the URL:
+This is the recommended method of sending your API key.
+While it is not secure if sent over an unencrypted connection, it is less likely to be logged as part of the URL:

 API Key in HTTP header example: